Eoabelisaurus: Description

 The posterior half of the skeleton was found in articulation and the anterior dorsal and cervical vertebrae and forelimbs were found partially disarticulated prior to burial.
 The skull was discovered slightly separated from the vertebral column.
 The skull and anterior presacrals were also exposed at the time of discovery and had been partially been destroyed by erosion.
 From the material known of the snout, only a small fragment of the right maxilla has been recovered and shows that the interdental plates are fused, but not striated.
 The known posterior part of the skull is high, with an oval orbit and an enlarged infratemporal fenestra, similar to other ceratosaurs.
 The skull roof is not notably thickened and no cranial ornamentation is present.

 Both humeri from the known material are poorly preserved, but show primitive characters.
 The articular head is slightly rounded, but not a globular shape that is commonly seen in noasaurids and abelisaurids.
 The radius and ulna are short and the ulna has a large olecranon process.
 The manus is very foreshortened, retains four digits, and has short metacarpals.
 Metacarpal I is about half the length of metacarpal II and considerably more slender.
 The arm also bears a stout phalanx that is slightly longer than the metacarpal.
 The non-terminal manual phalanges are about as long as wide and lack any constriction between the articular ends, and manual unguals are reduced.
 It is these reduced limb proportions that demonstrate Eoabelisaurus was indeed a primitive abelisaurid.

 The exact number of vertebrae is unknown due to several gaps in the holotype's spine, but its cervical vertebrae are short and have two pneumatic foramina on either side of the centra.
 The length of vertebral centra remains constant over the preserved portion of the tail, but middle and posterior caudals are considerably lower.

 Classification

 Eoabelisaurus was assigned to the basalmost position in Abelisauridae by its describers.
 It would, then, be the oldest abelisaurid species known by forty (40) million years.
 The describers indicated that in the cladistic analysis a difference of only a single trait would have resulted in a position lower in the evolutionary tree, basal in the Abelisauroidea.
 The following cladogram follows their analysis.

 In 2018, Rafael Delcourt placed Eoabelisaurus at the basic position within Ceratosauridae, noting that the topology of this genus is still problematic.
 The following cladogram demonstrates the relationships of Eoabelisaurus according to latter publication.
+However, such classification is not well-supported.

+Subsequent analyses placed Eoabelisaurus as a basal abelisaurid, a sister taxon of the Abelisauroidea, or an abelisauroid outside the abelisaurid family.